MfN-Berlin/RDF-to-SemanticWiki/README.md

 7. Repeat for "Bob", "Caroline" and "David".

 ## Retreiving data using semantic queries
+Now that you have some example content, you can leverage the capabilities of Semantic MediaWiki to access your data.

 Login ("Sysop"/"secret123"), open your user page, "User:Sysop" (upper right corner), create it.
 Type this query and save the page
 ```